Trump's trade war has U.S. businesses reeling

 "This administration is about shock and awe — and in trade policy that is clearly by design," Orr said.
 "To this administration that chaos is a good thing.
 It's got people up in arms and that's its purpose."

-For now, it's a chaos that's adding uncertainty and confusion to the lives and job prospects of the very workers who may have elected him.
+For now, Trump's trade war is injecting uncertainty and confusion into the lives and job prospects of the very workers who may have elected him.